m-reza-rahman/jakartaee-kubernetes/devops/README.md

        (...)
    }
    ```
-* Go to Settings -> Secrets on your GitHub repository.
+* Go to Settings -> Secrets and variables -> Actions on your GitHub repository.
 * Click 'New repository secret'.
 Specify the secret name to be 'AZURE_CREDENTIALS'.
 The Value will be the service principal JSON from above.
 * Click 'New repository secret'.
 Specify the secret name to be 'DOCKERHUB_USERNAME'.
 The Value will be your Docker Hub username.
 * Click 'New repository secret'.
 Specify the secret name to be 'DOCKERHUB_PASSWORD'.
 The Value will be your Docker Hub password.